ramonfontes/energy_dataset/README.md

 # About

-This repository contains a dataset collected from my own home.
+This repository contains a dataset collected from my own home, located at approximately -5.9 latitude and -35.2 longitude.

 ## Electrical Parameters: